silvos590/magicpdf/README.md

 1. Select the "Compress PDF" option from the File menu.
 2. Browse and select the input PDF file.
 3. Specify the output PDF file name.
-4. Enter the compression level (1-10, where 10 is the highest compression). -> Notice that the quality level applies to PDFs made by images.
+4. Enter the compression level (1-100, where 100 is the highest compression -> less quality).
 5. Click the "Compress PDF" button.

 ### PDF Merging